microsoft/Video_Call_MOS/README.md

 In comparison to VMAF, the proposed VCM model performs better on videos with temporal distortions.
 The following figure shows how VMAF overestimates the quality for multiple samples in the validation dataset.
 <br><br><img src="imgs/results.png" width="500" >

 The following example shows the per-frame predictions for a video that is impaired by a single freeze of around 1 second.
 According to the crowdsourced ratings, the ground truth video quality MOS is 2.95.
-Because VMAF does not take the freeze into acount, it overestimates the quality with a score of 3.52.
+Because VMAF does not take the temporal freeze but only the reduced resolution / bitrate into acount, it overestimates the quality with a score of 3.52.
 In contrast, the proposed VCM model reduces the predictions during frozen frames, resulting in an overall MOS score close to the ground truth.
 <br><br><img src="imgs/example_1.png" width="500" >

 The next figure shows a similar effect but instead with multiple shorter frame freezes.